opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

 ## How to contribute
-You can contribute in (at least) two ways: either by editing specific data points for particular projects in individual yaml files; or by updating the awesomelist below.
-Our goal is to have the awesomelist and the more detailed database of openness features by project roughly in sync, but awesomelists are by nature more free-form and text-driven.
+You can contribute in (at least) two ways: either by updating the awesomelist [below](#list-of-projects--), or by editing specific data points in the table (which means editing project-specific yaml files).
+Our goal is to have both elements roughly in sync, but awesomelists are by nature more free-form and text-driven, and we anticipate using them also for discovering new projects.

 How to contribute to the awesomelist below:
 1. Add entry to list of projects:
 2. Describe the project in terms of its openness, mentioning particular areas of focus (e.g., remarkably detailed documentation; murky licensing; relevant preprints).
 Use links liberally.
 3. If there is a yaml file for the project already (see below), transclude it

-How to contribute to the live table:
+How to contribute to the [live table](https://opening-up-chatgpt.github.io):
 1. Fork the repo and edit an existing yaml file or create a new one based on the sample `yaml` file in [/projects](/projects)
 2. File a pull request to have your changes reviewed and, hopefully, merged into main.